torreyleonard/algotrader/README.md

 myStream
 	.on('quote', quote => {
-		// Returns an array of Quote objects.
+		// Returns a single Quote object.
 See the link below for documentation on Quotes.
 	})
 	.on('response', res => {
 		// Returns a response object from the request module.
 Useful for debugging.